ocxtal/minialign/README.md

 Notes: Row: identity, column: length in bases.
 Sensitivity (recall) is defined as above.
 Reads are generated from hg38 without ALT / random contigs using PBSIM with the (len-SD, acc-SD) pairs set to (len-mean / 10, 0.01).
 Reads were mapped onto the reference with ALT / random contigs included.
 Minialign was run with the same parameters as in the speed benchmark except for the score filter ratio `-r` set at 0.5.

-Note that BWA-MEM performed its sensitivity ~97.6%, which is around 2% behind that of minialign, on the 20kb read set (probably due to its slightly longer minimum exact matching length k = 19 for the default).

 ## Algorithm overview

 ### Minimizer-based index structure